NotePlan/plugins/Readme.md

 # NotePlan Plugins

-This is the initial repository for [NotePlan app](https://noteplan.co/) plugins, available from release v3.0.22.
+This is the initial repository for [NotePlan app](https://noteplan.co/) plugins, available from release v3.0.22 (Mac & iOS).

 The plugins work through [Command Bar Plugins](https://help.noteplan.co/article/65-commandbar-plugins) for example: